The Sun Don't Lie

 The Sun Don't Lie is an album by Marcus Miller, released in 1993 on PRA Records.
-The album rose to No. 10 on the Billboard Jazz Albums chart.
+The album reached No. 10 on the Billboard Jazz Albums chart.
 The album "is dedicated to the memory of Miles Davis."

-Overview
+Accolades

 The Sun Don't Lie was Grammy nominated in the category of Best Contemporary Jazz Performance.

+Critical reception

+Gary Booth of the Financial Times declared "The sonorous and often foundation shaking bass guitar of Miller leads jazz funk/rock statesmen such as David Sanborn, Wayne Shorter and Omar Hakim through his own dark compositions."
+J. D. Considine of the Baltimore Sun also wrote "Great bass players rarely show off.
+It isn't that they don't have the chops – more often than not, what they lack is opportunity, an appropriate place to strut their place.
+But Marcus Miller has found his, and it's on The Sun Don't Lie.
+Alternating between fusion funk and moody jazz, Miller moves easily between solo and accompaniment."

 Track listing

 All tracks composed by Marcus Miller; except where noted.